xalitoarriaza/help/docs/install-laravel-4-old-app.md

 ## Environment detection

-Now what you need is, to differentiate between your local and the fortrabbit version of your Laravel App.
+Now what you need is to differentiate between your local and the fortrabbit version of your Laravel App.
 The App should automagically be aware where it is currently running.

 We recommend to add an extra new environment variable for this purpose.
 You do this in the fortrabbit Dashboard › Your App › Settings › Env Vars › new environment variable.